Privacy

 Attorney General Review

 The attorney general’s office reviews all petitions to insure compliance with state laws and proper legal form.
 As part of the process, the attorney general’s office prepared a summary which can be accessed online here and which is also posted below.
 We felt that there were some areas that could be strengthened and look forward to getting feedback and making changes that voters can support.
+One of the areas we felt needed to be improved was around what information businesses could collect.
+This needs some attention, because we don’t want businesses to sell information gathered or collect information that they don’t need.
+We’d also like to define more carefully what is a ‘compelling’ state interest.

 Summary